The University of Memphis

 E. COOPERATION OF FACULTY AND STAFF

-Faculty and staff must cooperate with the University, including but not limited to the Office of Legal Counsel, the OVPR, the UMRF, OTT and any outside University counsel or other University representatives, in the administration of this policy, including any activities related to the preparation, filing, prosecution or maintenance of any patent application.
+Faculty and staff must cooperate with the University, including but not limited to the Office of Legal Counsel, the VPR, the UMRF, OTT and any outside University counsel or other University representatives, in the administration of this policy, including any activities related to the preparation, filing, prosecution or maintenance of any patent application.

 F. INTELLECTUAL PROPERTY ADVISORY COMMITTEE

-The Vice Provost for Research shall appoint a standing committee on intellectual property.
+The Vice President for Research shall appoint a standing committee on intellectual property.
 The committee will consist of at least five people who have some experience in intellectual property matters.
 The members can be drawn from the faculty, staff or community.
 All members of the committee shall execute confidentiality agreements to insure that all information concerning the intellectual property is kept confidential.
 The committee shall review invention disclosures to determine whether patent protection should be sought and whether to seek commercialization opportunities.
 The committee shall provide the VPR with its findings.

-|Inventions and Patents|
+|Inventions and Patents||

 The University of Memphis desires to promote the transfer of the University's intellectual property for society's use and benefit while generating income to support research and education and to reward the University's researchers.